Pierlam/OpenExcelSdk/README.md

 # What is OpenExcelSdk ?

-OpenExcelSdk is a open-source backend .NET library to use Excel (xlsx) very easily.
+OpenExcelSdk is an open-source backend .NET library to use Excel (xlsx) very easily.

 It's written in C#/NET8.

 The only dependency is OpenXML SDK, the official Microsoft library to work with Excel files.
+The last available version 3.3.0 is used.

 This Microsoft library is not easy to use, so OpenExcelSdk propose a simple way to use Excel rows and cells values.
+Main use cases are to get/read or set a type, format and value into a new cell or an existing one.

 # A quick example